-Vertex is dedicated to developing, supporting and inspiring the leisure industry by working in partnership with you to deliver a first class service to your customers.
+Vertex is dedicated to developing, supporting and inspiring our industry by working in partnership with our clients to deliver a first class service to your customers.

-Did you know that more than 13 million people access a ropes course each year in the UK.
-It could be a Go Ape course, whilst they are on holiday at Center Parcs, as part of a pupil’s residential trip to an outdoor centre or for team building exercises.
+Did you know that more than 13 million people access ropes courses, adventure parks and zip wires each year in the UK?
+It could be in a forest, deep inside an underground mine, a holiday park, shopping centre, pier or as part of a pupil’s residential trip to an outdoor centre or for team building exercises.

-Ropes courses have been around for a long time with the original focus being on a person’s physical rather than intellectual development.
+Traditional ropes courses have been around for a long time with the original focus being on a person’s physical rather than intellectual development.
 Over the years this focus changed and with the development of construction techniques the emphasis moved towards using courses as a learning and development tool.
-It's well known within the industry that although there is a perceived risk by the user(s), they are in fact, in a safe and controlled environment.
-Research has shown that when people experience this type of risk, great personal achievements and changes can happen - changes that can last a lifetime.
+It's well known within the industry that although there is a perceived risk by the user(s), they are in fact, in a safe and controlled environment and research has shown that when people experience this type of risk, great personal achievements and changes can happen - changes that can last a lifetime.

 Vertex, through its training programmes, seeks to encourage instructors to understand this concept.
 It encourages them to see that a group or an individual's experience on a course can achieve positive outcomes including improvement in self-efficacy, self-awareness, trust and teamwork.